SimonChong/ZeroDep/README.md

 });
 ```

-OR (if you know the zero dep lib has loaded)
+OR (if you know the ZeroDep lib has loaded)

 ```javascript
 zd.def("NameOfDependency", function() {